 You also have to keep a close eye on your own changes.

 Whether you’re a spouse, parent, child, or friend, your role as a caregiver is to be on call 24/7.
 You’ll likely feel as if your entire world revolves around your loved one, while your personal life takes a backseat.

-As the physical demands of caring for a loved one increases, many caregivers neglect their own health.
-Remember to take care of yourself.
-Eating a balanced diet, exercising regularly, and getting proper sleep are just three things you can do to stay in shape.
+As the demands of caring for a loved one increase, many caregivers neglect their own health.
+It’s important to be proactive and take care of yourself.
+Keep current with your own medical appointments and healthcare needs.

 Other things you can do to stay in shape include:

 - eat a balanced diet

 - get temporary respite care when you need it